I’M YOUR MIRROR - Joana Vasconcelos at Kunsthal, Rotterdam, 20 Jul - 17 Nov 2019 Review by Michael Hasted, Editor of ArtsTalk Magazine

 The idea of using objets trouvé as works of art was first conceived and presented by Marcel Duchamp with his 1917 piece I. Mutt, a signed porcelain urinal.
 The idea that anything could become art simply by (metaphorically or literally) putting it on a plinth and showing it in a gallery has continued to the current day.
 It is the presentation which marks the object out as something special, that and any additions, alterations or comments the artist choses to make.

 Joana Vasconcelos takes, with much of her work, the whole genre a giant step forward.
 Her 2012 piece Lilicoptère must be the ultimate objet trouvé – it’s a helicopter, a real, gold-plated helicopter.
 Where she found that and what it cost, I hate to imagine.
 Adorned with Swarovski crystals and pink ostrich feathers it becomes a fantastic flying dream, a dream your average earth-bound ostrich will never realise.
 The soft machine has taken on a real personality, its cheeky Tweety Pie face demanding that you love it.
-The ironically named Call Centre is a three meter Colt automatic pistol made from about 150 black telephones, their lifeless receivers dangling helplessly from the barrel their pleas unheeded.

 Image: Call Center - Joana Vasconcelos